omniscientjs/omniscientjs.github.io/documents/index.md

 =========

 <img src="https://raw.githubusercontent.com/omniscientjs/omniscient/master/omniscient_logo.png" align="right" width="150px">
 > A library providing an abstraction for React components that allows for fast top-down rendering embracing immutable data.
-Using cursors into immutable data structures, nested components does not need knowledge of a global data structure, but are still capable of swapping out their own piece of data inside the larger immutable data structure and trigger a re-render.
+Using cursors into immutable data structures, components can easily swap their own piece of data inside the larger immutable data structure.
 As data is immutable, re-rendering can be fast.

 > Omniscient pairs the simplicity of [Quiescent](https://github.com/levand/quiescent) with the cursors of [Om](https://github.com/swannodette/om), for js, using